AnalystSubranjit/Twitter-NLP-projects/Identifying Tweets with Adverse Drug Reactions/README.txt

        the possible attribute values in braces {}.
 (The Class is conventionally the final-listed attribute.)
      One @DATA line, indicating that the following lines are the instances in CSV.

-Observe that the "Correctly Classified Instances", based on the dataset without the ID attribute, are 881 (81.9%).
-This is actually (very slightly) worse than before!
-You might like to ask which instances are being classified incorrectly now, which were correct before, and think about why that might have happened.
-Or, there might be some instances that were incorrect before, but are correct now (and why?).

-- Did Naive Bayes classify the data well?
-Why or why not?
-- Was it more effective on the "Y" class or the "N" class?
-Why?
-What does that mean?
-- What are the useful attributes?
-What are the useless attributes?
-Is there some combination of attributes that works particularly well?
-Why or why not?
-- What other attributes might be helpful here?